Kayamkulam: History

 Kayamkulam was a medieval feudal kingdom known as Odanad(also called Onattukara) ruled by the Kayamkulam rajas.
 Maha Raja Marthanda Varma (1706–58) conquered Kayamkulam and annexed its territories to Travancore.

+The history of Kayamkulam is a saga of a kingdom that was once a military powerhouse and a commercial hub for the pepper trade, until its dramatic fall in the 18th century.

 Notable locations and events

 The Krishnapuram Palace, built in the 18th century, now functions as a museum.
 Constructed in typical Keralan-style architecture, it has the largest mural painting in Kerala.
 The palace museum houses the Kayamkulam double-edged sword.

-The Shankar Memorial National Cartoon Museum & Art Gallery is an art museum located at Krishnapuram in Kayamkulam.
-Established in 2014 by the Kerala Lalithakala Akademi, the institution serves as a tribute to the legendary Indian cartoonist, Kesava Shankar Pillai (Shankar), who is widely regarded as the father of political cartooning in India and was born in the area.
+The Shankar Memorial National Cartoon Museum and Art Gallery is an art museum located at Krishnapuram in Kayamkulam.
+Established in 2014 by the Kerala Lalithakala Akademi, the institution serves as a tribute to the legendary Indian cartoonist, Kesava Shankar Pillai (Shankar), who is widely regarded as the "father of political cartooning in India" and was born in the area.
 The museum is the first of its kind in Kerala and occupies a 15,000 square feet area, housing an extensive collection of Shankar's original works, including approximately 120 cartoons featuring prominent Indian political figures, along with his personal artifacts like his pen, brush, and easel.
 It also displays works by other notable cartoonists and hosts exhibitions and sculptures.

 The Kayamkulam Boat Race is held on the fourth Saturday of August every year.
 Chinese fishing nets can be found on the banks of the lagoon.